 This is a belt dirve turntable.
 It has a DC motor that operates at AC 120 V, 60 Hz .
 The user guide suggest that you may find another model that operates at 240 V in other countries, check locally to see if something is available.
 This particular model was made for the US market and only operates at AC 120 V, 60 HZ.
 In the past, I have suggested to my readers to use power transformer, but I know some people have tried that without success.
 The power transformer doesn’t change power frequency, so your turntable may operate at a different speed.
 The result may be that you hear your songs faster or slower that they should.

 This product supports 33⅓ and 45 rmp playback speeds.
 Wow and flutter refer to pitch variations that result from speed irregularities.
 According to the specifications, the wow and flutter is less than 25%.
 This is acceptable for a record player in this price range.
 I doubt that the average listener would notice any pitch variations with this turntable.
-Some times pitch variations are present in warped records or vinyls that have the center hole misplaced.
+Some times pitch variations are present in warped records that have the center hole misplaced.
 You may verify this by playing different records on the same player or by playing the same album on a better record player.

 Make sure you carefuly read and follow the installation instructions.
 If the belt is not placed the right way, it may cause speed inconsistencies.
 If you ever need to replace the belt you can buy it from LP Gear.

 The first thing I want to say, is that this turntable won’t produce any sounds by itself.
 It needs to be hooked up to either a set of powered speakers, an amplifier or an audio system.
 Again, this may be obvious to people who, like me, grew up during the vinyl era.
 I mention it because I’ve read reviews of people that returned their item because it wasn’t clear in the description that the turntable needed speakers to work.